waveform80/picamera/docs/fov.rst

   the single and dual image variants provided by the preview or video ports.

 * The H264 video encoder in older firmwares only accepts the dual image OPAQUE format (it will accept full-frame YUV input instead though).
+In newer firmwares it now accepts the single image OPAQUE format too (presumably constructing the second image itself for motion estimation).

-* The splitter accepts single or dual image OPAQUE input, but only outputs single image OPAQUE input (or YUV).
+* The splitter accepts single or dual image OPAQUE input, but only outputs single image OPAQUE input (or YUV; in later firmwares it also supports RGB or BGR output).

 * The resizer theoretically accepts OPAQUE input (though the author hasn't managed to get this working at the time of writing) but will only produce